nicobailon/scira-mcp-chat/README.md

 - [Composio](https://composio.dev/mcp) - Provides search, code interpreter, and other tools
 - [Zapier MCP](https://zapier.com/mcp) - Provides access to Zapier tools
 - Any MCP server using stdio transport with npx and python3

+## MCP UI Protocol Support

+This application includes support for the [MCP UI Protocol](https://github.com/idosal/mcp-ui), which allows MCP servers to return interactive HTML components and external applications that can be embedded directly in chat responses.

+### Features

+- **Interactive Components**: Self-contained HTML widgets with JavaScript that can execute actions
+- **External Applications**: Embed external web applications via iframe
+- **Bidirectional Communication**: UI components can send actions back to the MCP server
+- **Expandable Views**: UI components can be expanded to full-screen for better interaction

+### URI Schemes

+- `ui://` - Self-contained HTML content rendered in a sandboxed iframe
+- `ui-app://` - External applications loaded via iframe src

+### For Developers

+To create MCP servers with UI support, see our [MCP UI Integration Guide](./docs/MCP_UI_INTEGRATION.md) for detailed implementation instructions.

+### Example MCP UI Servers

+- [MCP UI Examples](https://github.com/idosal/mcp-ui/tree/main/examples/server) - Official example server with interactive components
+- Host your own MCP UI server using the patterns from the examples

 ## License